-- By the end of this course, students will be able to program nearly ANY modern PLC regardless of mfg.
+- —At the completion of this course, students will be able to program almost every modern PLC irrespective of mfg.

-- Students will be knowledgeable AND experienced with all five IEC programming paradigms.
+- —Students will be familiar with all five IEC programming paradigms and comfortable with them.

-- Students will know how to lay out a complex PLC program
+- —Training students well enough to set out a complex PLC system

-- All software required for this course is available for free and links will be provided.
+- —All required software for this course is free of charge and links will be given

-You already know how to program a PLC and make it do what you want using Ladder Diagrams.
-But as you are undoubtedly aware, there are several other “paradigms” (programming languages) out there to create logic, and you want to program competently with them all.
+You already know how to program a PLC, and use Ladder Diagrams to do what you want.
+But as you are certainly aware, many other “paradigms” (programming languages) are out there to build logic, and you want to program with them all competently.

-Aside from learning the paradigms, you also want to develop a comfort level with a few other development environments besides RSLogix 500.
-Now, you’re going to be learning the Logix5000 environment as well as AB’s Connected Components Workbench.
-Then we’re going to get away from AB and do a lot of work in ABB’s Automation Builder where you’ll be able to work hands-on with all five IEC paradigms PLUS an ABB proprietary language as well.
-As your program grows, you’ll be able to simulate it and run your code in real-time every step of the way.
+While studying the paradigms, while RSLogix 500 you do want to develop a degree of familiarity with a few other development environments.
+Now, you will be learning both the Logix5000 environment and the Related Components Workbench from AB.
+Then we will get away from AB and do a lot of research in the Automation Builder of ABB where you will also be able to work hands-on with All 5 IEC paradigms PLUS a proprietary language ABB.
+As your software grows, every step of the way you can simulate it, and run your code in real-time.

-At the end of the course, you will be introduced to a brand new technology which is not even on the market yet which has the awesome potential of disrupting the entire automation industry by enabling a programmer to write a program ONCE and then export that project as programs for MANY different processors all across the board.
-And yes, you’ll be able to put your hands on this new technology as well!
+At the end of the course, you’ll be exposed to a brand new technology that isn’t even on the market yet that has the enormous potential to change the entire automation industry by allowing a programmer to write a program ONCE and then export that project as programs for Several different processors across the board.
+And yes, you can put your hands on this new technology as well!

 Why Are There Four PLC Courses?

-PLC Tutorial 1 teaches you how to program with the focus on ladder logic, which is the most popular PLC programming language.
-The goal is to teach you everything you need to know to make a PLC do what you want it to do.
-You are also given all the software necessary to both CREATE and RUN your own programs live – right on your own computer.
+PLC Tutorial 1 Teaches you how to program ladder logic, which is the most common language for PLC programming.
+The aim is to teach you all you need to know in order to make a PLC do what you want it to do.
+You are also given all the necessary software to live both CREATE and RUN your own programs-right on your own computer.

-PLC Tutorial 2 forces you to take what you’ve learned and solved the problem after progressively harder problem unassisted.
-You get a spec and are told simply: “Make it work, and don’t progress until you have.”
-After, you get to watch me solve each one as well.
-By the end, you don’t just know how to program – you are a PROGRAMMER.
+PLC Tutorial 2 Requires you to take what you’ve learned to solve the problem unassisted after the increasingly more challenging task.
+You get a spec and you’re clearly told: “Make it work and don’t advance until you’ve got it.”
+Then, you’ll be able to watch me solve each.
+You don’t know exactly how to program by the end-you ‘re a PROGRAMMER.

-PLC Tutorial 3 gives you both knowledge and experience in FIVE different HMI / SCADA development environments.
-By the end, you’ve created several COMPLETE visualization (screen) projects that you can actually run on your own computer (and SHOW PEOPLE in an interview) with no additional hardware.
+PLC Tutorial 3 Gives you both knowledge and experience in different HMI / SCADA production environments in FIVE.
+In the end, you have created many Full visualization (screen) projects that you can actually run on your own machine (and in an interview, SHOW PEOPLE) without any external hardware.

-- PLC II and PLC III are NOT prerequisites for this course.
+- — PLC II and PLC III are NOT necessary conditions for the course.